 • Understand how individual API consumers use your application

-• Log and inspect each API request and response
+• Log and inspect API requests and responses

 • Monitor your application’s uptime and receive alerts when it’s down